 Develop a database of persons with disabilities

-- “We need to develop a data base and enumerate individual scheme wise listing for securing entitlements.
-Also establish processes for inter department convergence to enable delivery of social security schemes.
-With support of civil society facilitate early detection of disability though health service providers, frontline workers and registration is essential to avail benefits”.
+- “We need to develop a database and enumerate individual scheme-wise listing for securing entitlements.
+Also establish processes for inter-department convergence to enable delivery of social security schemes.
+With the support of civil society, facilitate early detection of disability though health service-providers, frontline workers and registration is essential to avail benefits.”
 Pooja Sharma, Senior Consultant and Disability Expert, Department of Social Justice and Empowerment, Jaipur.

 Recommendations from Partner CSOs

-- “We recommend a task force be set up with the support of the Department of Social Justice and Empowerment dedicated to services for disabled, with correct data so that access to schemes can be fast tracked.
-We also request the department to set up a free helpline for easy and accessible dissemination of information and procedures and plan rehabilitation of children working in hazardous small-scale units on priority”.
+- “We recommend a task force be set up with the support of the Department of Social Justice and Empowerment dedicated to services for the disabled, with correct data, so that access to schemes can be fast-tracked.
+We also request the department to set up a free helpline for easy and accessible dissemination of information and procedures and plan rehabilitation of children working in hazardous small-scale units on priority.”
 Indu Rani Singh, Director, Special Projects, Prayas, Jaipur.

-- “State is mandated to provide access to water, sanitation and personal hygiene on equal basis to persons with disabilities as matter of right.
-We will collectively advocate with concerned authorities to extend these facilities as a matter of right to PwD” -Bhushan Punani, Executive Secretary Blind People’s Association.
+- “State is mandated to provide access to water, sanitation and personal hygiene on equal basis to persons with disabilities as a matter of right.
+We will collectively advocate with the concerned authorities to extend these facilities as a matter of right to PwDs.”
+Bhushan Punani, Executive Secretary, Blind People’s Association.

-- “The law on Rights of Persons with Disabilities should also be amended with a special mention on having access to adequate water and sanitation services especially in the context of the pandemic.”
-Sannyashai Kumar Behera (OAS-1) SSEPD Department, Government of Odisha.
+- “The law on Rights of Persons with Disabilities should also be amended with a special mention on ensuring access to adequate water and sanitation services, especially in the context of the pandemic.”
+Sannyashai Kumar Behera (OAS-1) Social Security and Empowerment of Persons with Disability (SSEPD) Department, Government of Odisha.

 Concerns Presented by Community Representatives

-- “After a lot of struggle, when persons with disabilities were able to earn their livelihoods through doing petty business, the pandemic has once again pulled us down” Pramodini Maharana 42 years, Bastibikash, Bhubaneswar
+- “After a lot of struggle, when persons with disabilities were able to earn their livelihoods by doing petty business, the pandemic has once again pulled us down.”
+Pramodini Maharana, 42, Bastibikash, Bhubaneswar

 - “The pandemic has left many disabled persons without jobs and disrupted their small businesses.
 We can no longer take care of their families and live a life of dignity.
 There should be some special schemes to reduce our vulnerability.”
 Shiv Prasad, 30 years, Rajeev Nagar, Jaipur.

 - “I visited the e-Mitra centre but they asked for money which I cannot pay.
 I get no support and it is not possible for me to visit government offices again and again.
-If access to schemes can be made easy it will help us to get food and medicines”-Charanjeelal, 60 years, Bapu Basti, Jaipur.
+If access to schemes can be made easy it will help us to get food and medicines.”
+Charanjeelal, 60, Bapu Basti, Jaipur.

 - “I used to take my adolescent son to the community toilet on my shoulders.
-I was given a wheelchair which had made it possible for him to go to the toilet alone.
-If such support can be extended to remove our day to day barriers, it will help many persons like me”, Manju Devi, 35 years, Jaipur.
+I was given a wheelchair which has made it possible for him to go to the toilet alone.
+If such support can be extended to remove our day-to-day barriers, it will help many persons like me,” Manju Devi, 35, Jaipur.

 Read Press Releases: